 Tattoo artists typically exhibit a love of tattooing, along with creative talent and a desire to work with people.
+There is no national protocol that must be followed in order to become a professional tattoo artist.
 A professional tattoo license or certification ensures that the tattoo artist's work is compliant with health standards for safe application of a tattoo, and that the artist is a capable technician.

 Using needles and pigments, a tattoo artist applies a permanent design directly to a client's body, injecting ink under a layer of skin.
 Clients may come to a tattoo artist with a picture or design in mind or they may consult with the tattoo artist to create the desired image.
 Tattoo artists use their artistic skills to advise clients on size, color, design and placement of their body art.
 Some tattoo artists specialize in certain artistic styles, and many are able to offer clients a portfolio of work to examine.

 Tattoo artists are responsible for maintaining a safe and clean work environment, including donning gloves when contact with broken skin is possible, sterilizing single-use tattoo equipment and tools using an autoclave after each tattoo application and ensuring that all work surfaces are properly disinfected to avoid the spread of blood-borne viruses such as hepatitis, HIV and other communicable infectious diseases.

 In general, tattoo artists earn a license based on completion of a training program and passing an exam that measures their ability to understand and follow formally established health and safety protocols, not their creative ability in designing or applying body art.
 State licensing and certification requirements vary.
 In some cases, there are no statewide regulations, and requirements are left to county or city government.
 Typically, tattoo artists are required to be at least 18 years old.
 Licensed or certified tattoo artists may need to renew their credentials every few years.